danielksmithRC/SeniorResearch/ProbeMonitor/README.md

 	3) Open two terminals and make sure you are in SeniorResearch directory.

-		Terminal_1:$ sudo airodump-ng -w AiroDumpOutput --output-format csv wlan0 Terminal_2:$ python ProbeMonitor.py
+		Terminal_1:$ sudo airodump-ng -w AiroDumpOutput --output-format csv wlan0 Terminal_2:$ python ProbeMonitor.py XX:XX:XX:XX:XX:XX

+		Where XX:XX:XX:XX:XX:XX is the MAC address of the device you are monitoring

 	4) Execute Terminal_1 wait a few seconds then execute Terminal_2
 	5) This program will run for 5 min.
-This is a little longer than airodump-ng runs for.
+This is just a little longer than airodump-ng runs for

-	TO RUN THE PROCEDURE AGAIN YOU MUST DELETE ALL THE FILES EXCEPT FOR ProbeMonitor.py and README.md BEFORE REPEATING
+	TO RUN THE PROCEDURE AGAIN YOU MUST DELETE ALL THE FILES EXCEPT FOR DeviceStatus.py and README.md BEFORE REPEATING

 OUTPUT: